 - You want a hands-free mode that works from across the room.

-- You want a funded team shipping fast behind your $99, with a 7-day no-questions refund if it is not for you.
+- You want a funded team shipping fast behind your $99/year, with a 7-day no-questions refund if it is not for you.

 FAQ

 Is VoiceInk cheaper than Infina?
 Yes.
 VoiceInk is $25 to $49 one-time depending on the number of Macs, with a free trial and a 14-day money-back guarantee (tryvoiceink.com, checked July 4, 2026).
-Infina is $99 one-time (at the time of writing) with a 7-day no-questions refund.
+Infina is $99/year (at the time of writing) with a 7-day no-questions refund.

 Is VoiceInk open source?
 Yes, VoiceInk is licensed under GPLv3 with its code public on GitHub, so anyone can audit or build it.
 Infina is proprietary, with on-device, privacy-first defaults documented publicly.